pac4j/pac4j/documentation/blog/what_s_new_in_pac4j_v5.md

 ### b) serializedprofile

 When using the `ProfileService` for RDBMS, LDAP, MongoDB or CouchDB, there is a core issue in the format used to serialize profiles: it might block upgrades.
-Indeed, we use the Java serialization which is a very bad idea because of the changes that can happen to the profiles classes like the fact that the `UserProfile` has moved from an abstract class in v3.x to an interface in v4.x.
+Indeed, we use the Java serialization which is a very bad idea because of the changes that can happen to the profile classes like the fact that the `UserProfile` has moved from an abstract class in v3.x to an interface in v4.x.
 So the idea is to use JSON instead of Java serialization.

 The new `Serializer` (`encode` + `decode` methods) used by the profile services is the `ProfileServiceSerializer` which relies on the `JsonSerializer` and the `JavaSerializer` and is able to read JSON or Java serialized data and write JSON data.